Testing Procedures for Reasonable Cause and Post-Accident Sample Clauses

 AutoNDA by SimpleDocs

 Testing Procedures for Reasonable Cause and Post-Accident a.
-Any supervisor evaluating an employee for reasonable cause shall complete the RTC “Observation/Incident Report”.
-The Observation/Incident Report shall be sent to the appropriate department head and the Employee Relations Division of Human Resources.
-Supervisors and the RTC General Manager or designee will not be permitted to use this policy as a vehicle to harass employees.
-Supervisors shall be subject to the disciplinary process up to and including termination if they engage in harassing behavior towards employees.
+Any supervisor evaluating an employee for reasonable cause shall complete the Xxxxx County “Observation/Incident Report” Appendix G. The Observation/Incident Report shall be sent to the appropriate department head and the Employee Relations Division of Xxxxx County Human Resources.
+Supervisors and managers will not be permitted to use this policy as a vehicle to harass employees.
+Supervisors and managers shall be subject to the disciplinary process up to and including termination if they engage in harassing behavior towards employees. b.
+The suspected employee shall be afforded the right, if he/she so desires, to request that, in addition to the first supervisor, another on-duty supervisor provide a second opinion as to reasonable cause in accordance with Appendix

 Related to Testing Procedures for Reasonable Cause and Post-Accident